Rosalia participates in the Louis Vuitton show at Paris Fashion Week - ExBulletin

 Rosalia participates in the Louis Vuitton show at Paris Fashion Week

-Rosalia opened the live event for the LVMH-owned fashion house, stepping out in a dark ensemble wrapped in a puffy white jacket and baggy sweatpants, sunglasses wrapped around her face.
+Rosalia opened the live event for the LVMH-owned fashion house (LVMH.PA), stepping out of a dark ensemble wrapped in a puffy white jacket and baggy sweatpants, sunglasses wrapped around her face .

 The Latin Grammy-winning pop-star animated the set – designed to look like someone’s home – sprawling on the couch, hopping on a bed and singing from the top of a bright yellow car.

-Models paraded, wearing long, crisp lapel jackets, clutching shiny bags, their looks complemented by curved bucket hats and baseball caps.
+The models paraded, wearing long, crisp lapel jackets, holding shiny bags, their looks complemented by curved bucket hats and baseball caps.

 The brand emphasized outerwear with elongated silhouettes, ranging from tailored coats to puffer jackets, and sprinkled artwork and logos into the mix.